 And as a post script, to Smeaton goes the honour of being the first recorded expert witness in an English court case.
 In 1782 he was called to give evidence in a case concerning the silting up of the harbour at Wells-next-the-Sea in Norfolk.

-And that is about as far as I wish to go in allowing the Law to intrude upon this blog, which first appeared on my Posterous site eighteen months ago…
+And that is about as far as I wish to go in allowing the Law to intrude upon this blog, which first appeared on my Posterous site a few years ago…